icarlosmendez/dpw/README.md

 GitHub repo for Scott's class.

-first assignment: Madlib using javaScript
+first assignment: Madlib using javaScript for review

 second assignment: Refactor Madlib using Python